Just over a month ago, CJR convened journalists from across the industry to talk about how to improve gun-violence coverage in the country.

 6. We pledge to learn the lessons of the pandemic.

 The American media largely did an effective job of uncovering the structural problems surfaced by the coronavirus, from inequities in health care and vaccine availability to the disproportionate illness rates in Black and brown communities.
-We will apply these lessons to gun coverage, focusing less on high-profile drama, and more on the underlying causes of this uniquely American tragedy.Kyle Pope is the editor in chief and publisher of the Columbia Journalism Review.
+We will apply these lessons to gun coverage, focusing less on high-profile drama, and more on the underlying causes of this uniquely American tragedy.Kyle Pope was the editor in chief and publisher of the Columbia Journalism Review.
+He is now executive director of strategic initiatives at Covering Climate Now.